mongodb/terraform-provider-mongodbatlas/docs/resources/project_api_key.md

 ## Argument Reference

 * `description` - (Required) Description of this Project API key.
-* `project_id` - Unique 24-hexadecimal digit string that identifies your project. **WARNING:** this parameter is deprecated as it no longer needs to be defined.
-It will be removed in version 1.16.0.

 ~> **NOTE:** Project created by API Keys must belong to an existing organization.